wbrijesh/wbrijesh/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-    - Stride Project management

-- 🌱 I’m currently learning ...
-    - Ruby on Rails

-- 👯 I’m looking to collaborate on ...
-    - Stride
+Here you can find a few projects I am working on

 - 📫 How to reach me: ...
     - brijesh@wawdhane.com